-The planning proposal is accompanied by a concept building design which demonstrate the built form which would be achieved by the proposed planning controls.
+The planning proposal is accompanied by a concept building design which demonstrates the building envelope which would be achieved by the proposed planning controls.
 The concept building design was developed by Turner, with further critique and place making strategies and insights by Roberts Day.
-The design will continue to be developed as further comment is provided by Council's Design Review Panel and the community.
+The detailed design will continue to be developed as further comment is provided by Council's Design Review Panel and the community as part of the development application process.